City Service Updates

 - Temporary $5 Max Daily rate at City-owned parking garages

-- First hour free on Saturdays, fees accrue after that initial hour is exceeded
+- First hour free in City-owned garages on Saturdays, fees accrue after that initial hour is exceeded

 Visit the Parking Utility Coronavirus (COVID-19) page for more information.

-All Madison Parks remain open with safety precautions.
-Many park amenities are reopening with adjustments.
-All Parks offices are closed to the public.
+All Madison Parks remain open with safety precautions and adjustments.
+All Parks administration offices are closed to the public.
 Many services are available online.

 - Warner Park Community Recreation Center